top of page

 I work in:

 Contact me using the contact form below, by email to arrange a 30-minute, no-obligation video or phone conversation to explore the possibility of working together on your therapy journey.
+See these resources in times of immediate support and need.

 Thank you for completing the contact form.
 I will be in touch soon.